-\paragraph{Training and evaluation details.} The training was performed on a server with 2 Nvidia A100 GPUs, 32 Intel Xeon Gold 6326 CPUs (2.90GHz) and 512 Gb of RAM.
+\paragraph{Training and evaluation details.} The training was performed on a server with 2x80Gb Nvidia A100 GPUs, Intel Xeon Gold 6326 CPUs (2.90GHz), and 512 GB of RAM.
 PyTorch 2.x was used to implement base models and our HN-MVTS.
 For the evaluation, we followed traditional settings~\cite{Nie2023,Wu2023}: we set the input length $T$ of the loopback window to $336$, and evaluate the results for horizon lengths of $H = \{48, 96, 192, 336\}$.
 For a fair comparison, we apply reversible instance normalization \cite{Kim2021} for all models.
-We minimize the MSE with the Adam optimizer with learning rate 0.0001 and batch size 64.
-These hyperparameters let us achieve approximately the same results as reported in original papers~\cite{Zeng2023,Nie2023}.
-The dimensionality of embeddings for HN-MVTS is set identical to the number of components in the time series: $d=N$.
+We minimize the MSE with the Adam optimizer with a learning rate of 0.0001 and a batch size of 64.
+These hyperparameters enable us to achieve approximately the same results as those reported in the original papers~\cite{Zeng2023,Nie2023}.
+The dimensionality of embeddings for HN-MVTS is set to be less than or equal to the number of components in the time series.